dudarev/cghub/cghub/docs/source/howitworks.rst

     - api cache:
         - files obtained by api.py.
 Theirs names calculated as hash from query used to obtain them
         - files obtained by api.py using analysisId uri (when get_attributes==False), they ends with '-no-attr'
-        - list of ids created by api_light.py, they ends with '_ids.cache'
+        - list of ids created by api_light.py, they have extension '.ids'
     - cart cache
-        - cached files for one uid, creates when adding results to cart.
-Names of this files calculates as uuid+'_with_attributes' and uuid+'_without_attributes'.
+        - cached files for one uid, used when collecting metadata, manifest of summary file.
+Adds when adding files to cart if not exists yet.
+Can be saved few versions of files for different last_modified.
+Path to these files calculated using next pattern: {CART_CACHE_DIR}/{analysis_id}/{last_modified}/analysis[Full|Short].xml

-Cache lives only time specified in ``settings.TIME_DELETE_CART_CACHE_FILES_OLDER`` or ``settings.TIME_DELETE_API_CACHE_FILES_OLDER`` for api cache and then them should be removed.
-Celery tasks used for this.

-Folders where cache should be stored specified in settings.
+Folders where cache should be stored specified in settings (CART_CACHE_DIR).

 Cart cache
 ----------

-When user adds few files to cart, for every file added to cart will be created task to upload attributes and store them in cache.
+When user adds some files to cart, this files will be saved to cache if they not exists here yet.
+For every added file will be created two files in cache: one is analysisFull.xml and second is analysisShort.xml that contains only most necessary attributes and used to build manifest file.

+Path to analysis file can be obtained by next function:

+.. autofunction:: cghub.apps.cart.cache.get_analysis_path

+If file will be not  cached, program will try to upload it.
+In case when file with specified analysis_id for specified last_modified will be not found, will be raised AnalysisFileException exception.

+To get wsapi.api.Result object for specified analysis_id and last_modified can be used next function:

-.. autofunction:: cghub.apps.cart.tasks.cache_results_task
+.. autofunction:: cghub.apps.cart.cache.get_analysis

 Adding files to cart
 ====================